 - Issues : Progressive Politics, Democracy, Fairness, Justice

 - Services Offered : Web design, Strategy, Development, Animation, Video

 The Progressive Alliance's campaign had to be launched as quickly as possible, and we decided to go for an iterative approach where we as a team would get pages & functionality up and running, and then make improvements to them as the site was live.

 The first iteration of the homepage went up the day before we joined the project, and it was a balance between making necessary improvements and not alienating people with changes that were too jarring.

 Vote Smart Tool

-The Progressive Alliance team created the Vote Smart tool, which using sophisticated data modelling from Compass allowed people to type in their postcode and be given detailed recommendations of who the best candidate to vote for was to usher in a Progressive Alliance.
+The Progressive Alliance team created the Vote Smart tool which, using sophisticated data modelling from Compass, allowed people to type in their postcode and receive detailed recommendations on who was the best candidate to vote for for the best chances of ushering in a Progressive Alliance.